antonlindstrom/benfordslaw/README.md

 ## Build

-Clone this repository into a structure like: `$GOPATH/src/github.com/antonlindstrom/benford` and run:
+Clone this repository into a structure like: `$GOPATH/src/github.com/antonlindstrom/benfordslaw` and run:

+    make get-deps
     make

 ## Test